Robotic and Minimally Invasive Surgery

 Wesley’s experts in robotic surgery:

-Since we launched the Wesley’s robotics program at in 2010 our surgeons have performed more than 3000 robot-assisted procedures, including several Australian-firsts.
+Since launching The Wesley’s robotics program at in 2010 our surgeons have performed more than 3000 robot-assisted procedures, including several Australian-firsts.

 The Wesley currently has nine specialist surgeons performing robotic surgery, with many more in training.
 More than 800 robotic procedures have been undertaken in the last year.